 Then, the next pronoun “him,” whom “he” came “against must be the “king of north of verse 15.
 While Antiochus III was the one whose activity was spoken of there, by the time the northern king and Rome confronted each other as in verse 16, another king had taken the place of Antiochus III.

-So, that story takes us full circle back to the same king of the north who gave the Maccabees cause for the revolt we just read about in verse 14.
-Interestingly, another notable event during his reign was “his near-conquest of Egypt, which lead to a confrontation that became an origin of the metaphorical phrase, ‘line in the sand.’”
+This story takes us full circle back to the same king of the north (Antiochus IV) who gave the Maccabees cause for the revolt we just read about in verse 14.
+Interestingly, another notable event during his reign was his near conquest of Egypt, which lead to a confrontation that became an origin of the metaphorical phrase, “line in the sand.”

-So again, Gabriel’s prophecy, given 369 years in advance, predicted “he that cometh against” Antiochus would be Rome, and as proven by history nobody else was ever able to “stand before” Rome for the next 644 years until 476 AD!
+Again, Gabriel’s prophecy, given 369 years in advance, predicted “he that cometh against” Antiochus IV would be Rome, and as proven by history, nobody else was ever able to “stand before” Rome for the next 644 years until 476 A.D.!

-So, at this point in verse 16, we come to the transition period between the “brass” and the “iron” in chapter 2, the “leopard” and the “fourth beast in chapter 7.
-It also brings us to the end of the four horned, Hellenized “goat” of Daniel 8 even though Gabriel fails to mention a parallel to the “forth beast” except to allude somewhat vaguely to “the transgressors [that] are come to the full” (Daniel 8:23), a gap between Greece and the “little horn” or “king of fierce countenance” representing papal not pagan Rome.
-But, verses 16 to 20 of this chapter fill in that gap very nicely.
+At this point in verse 16, we come to the transition period between the “brass” and the “iron” in chapter 2, and the “leopard” and the “fourth beast in chapter 7.
+It also brings us to the end of the four horned, Hellenized “goat” of Daniel 8, even though Gabriel fails to mention a parallel to the “fourth beast” except to allude somewhat vaguely to “the transgressors [that] are come to the full” (Daniel 8:23), a gap between Greece and the “little horn” or “king of fierce countenance” representing papal, not pagan Rome.
+But verses 16 to 20 of this chapter fill in that gap very nicely.

 Verses 17 – 19: He shall also set his face to enter with the strength of his whole kingdom, and upright ones with him; thus shall he do: and he shall give him the daughter of women, corrupting her: but she shall not stand on his side, neither be for him.
 After this shall he turn his face unto the isles, and shall take many: but a prince for his own behalf shall cause the reproach offered by him to cease; without his own reproach he shall cause it to turn upon him.
 Then he shall turn his face toward the fort of his own land: but he shall stumble and fall, and not be found.

-Note the pronouns “he, him, his” and now “her” used 21 times in these verses.
-While “her” obviously refers to “the daughter of women,” the masculine “he, him” and “his” being the antecedent to the Roman “he” in verse 16, “he” in these verses is still Rome.
+Note the pronouns “he, him, his” and now “her” are used 21 times in these verses.
+While “her” obviously refers to “the daughter of women,” the masculine “he, him” and “his,” being the antecedent to the Roman “he” in verse 16, “he” in these verses is still Rome.

-But, because “he, him, and his” sets “his face” and turns “his face” one direction then another to exert “the strength of his…kingdom” and conquer “many” other kingdoms then retreat back to “the fort of his own land” and, seemingly, disappear, all this is descriptive of the character and behavior of a single, individual person, rather than a whole kingdom.
+But, because “he, him, and his” sets “his face” and turns “his face” one direction then another to exert “the strength of his . . . kingdom” and conquer “many” other kingdoms and then retreat back to “the fort of his own land” and, seemingly, disappear, all this is descriptive of the character and behavior of a single, individual person, rather than a whole kingdom.

-“He” would also be an individual citizen of Rome, engaged in conquering other nations and therefore, a general in the armies of Rome.
-Consequently, Julius Caessar (100 – 44 BC), who engaged in an illicit affair with Cleopatra VII Philopater (69-30 BC) is the only person whose life’s record corresponds with the details Gabriel sets forth in verses 17-19.
+“He” would also be an individual citizen of Rome, engaged in conquering other nations and, therefore, a general in the armies of Rome.
+Consequently, Julius Ceasar (100 – 44 B.C.), who engaged in an illicit affair with Cleopatra VII Philopater (69-30 B.C.) is the only person whose life’s record corresponds with the details Gabriel sets forth in verses 17-19.

-History acknowledges that he “played a critical role in the transformation of the Roman Republic into the Roman Empire.”
-Likewise Cleopatra, being “a Hellenistic ruler of Egypt . . .
-Her reign marks the end of the Hellenistic Era and the beginning of the Roman Era in the eastern Mediterranean” which from Gabriel’s perspective represented an important phase in the transition from the “brass” to the “iron” of chapter 2, and from the “leopard” to the “fourth beast” of chapter 7.
+History acknowledges that Julius Ceasar played a critical role in the transformation of the Roman Republic into the Roman Empire.
+Likewise Cleopatra, being a Hellenistic ruler of Egypt, her reign marks the end of the Hellenistic Era and the beginning of the Roman Era in the eastern Mediterranean” , which from Gabriel’s perspective represented an important phase in the transition from the “brass” to the “iron” of chapter 2, and from the “leopard” to the “fourth beast” of chapter 7.

 Verse 20: Then shall stand up in his estate a raiser of taxes in the glory of the kingdom: but within few days he shall be destroyed, neither in anger, nor in battle.

-“The result unforeseen by the assassins was that Caesar’s death precipitated the end of the Roman Republic.
-The Roman middle and lower classes, with whom Caesar was immensely popular . . . became enraged that a small group of high-browed aristocrats had killed their champion.”
+“The result, unforeseen by the assassins, was that Caesar’s death precipitated the end of the Roman Republic.
+The Roman middle and lower classes, with whom Caesar was immensely popular . . . became enraged that a small group of aristocrats had killed their champion.”
 A man by the name of “Antony . . . capitalised on the grief of the Roman mob . . . perhaps with the intent of taking control of Rome himself.
-But, to his surprise and chagrin, Caesar had named his grandnephew Gaius Octavian his sole heir, bequeathing him the immensely potent Caesar name [becoming] for all intents and purposes, the son of the great Caesar.”
+To his surprise and chagrin, Caesar had named his grandnephew Gaius Octavian his sole heir, bequeathing him the immensely potent Caesar name and making him one of the wealthiest citizens in the Republic.”

 Summary of Daniel 11:1-20: Chapter 11, the longest in the book of Daniel, comprises a total of 45 verses.
-In this section we explore the first 20 verses which itemize, in marvelous accuracy as verified by secular history, a series of predictions Gabriel made to Daniel in 534 B.C. “the third year of Cyrus.”
-These verses cover a period of some 564 years from 550 B.C. to 14 A.D. beginning with four future kings in Persia, then Greece, followed by pagan Rome, the same sequence of empires outlined in the image dream of chapter 2, the beast vision of chapter 7 then the ram and goat vision of chapter 8.
-Gabriel, in verse 14 digresses from that sequence to speak briefly of the “robbers” of Daniel’s people who first make their appearance during the brass and ending up with the iron.
-This study suggests that they represent the Macabees who began as freedom fighters from the Selucuds, then during the iron, ending up becoming instrumental in robbing their nation of the Messiah.
+In this section we explore the first 20 verses which itemize, in marvelous accuracy, as verified by secular history, a series of predictions Gabriel made to Daniel in 536/537 B.C. “the third year of Cyrus.”
+These verses cover a period of some 563 years from 550 B.C. to 14 A.D., beginning with four future kings of Persia, then Greece, followed by pagan Rome, the same sequence of empires outlined in the image dream of chapter 2, the beast vision of chapter 7, and then the ram and goat vision of chapter 8.
+Gabriel, in verse 14, digresses from that sequence to speak briefly of the “robbers” of Daniel’s people who first make their appearance during the brass, ending up with the iron.
+This study suggests that they represent the Maccabees who began as freedom fighters from the Seleucids, then, during the iron, ending up becoming instrumental in robbing their nation of the Messiah.

-Consider this diagram outlining the events of verses 1-20 Gabriel predicted long before they were fulfilled:
+Consider this diagram outlining the events of verses 1-20 that Gabriel predicted long before they were fulfilled:

-Testimonies for the Church Vol. 9 page 14 (italics mine)
+Testimonies for the Church by E.G. White, Vol. 9, page 14 (italics mine)

-The term “definite time,” that so often Mrs. White warns against, is used some 83 times in the Spirit of Prophecy.
-Daniel’s perspective, thinking that 537 BC was “definite,” is certainly excusable.
-However, as we look forward to time prophecies future to our time, such as the 1,000 years of Revelation 20, all should be considered “indefinite” because, in every case, it is always impossible to establish a beginning point prospectively, with absolute certainty.
+The term “definite time,” that so often Mrs. White warns against, is used some 83 times in her writings.
+Daniel’s perspective, thinking that 537 B.C. was “definite,” is certainly excusable.
+However, as we look forward to time prophecies, future to our time, such as the 1,000 years of Revelation 20, all should be considered “indefinite” because, in every case, it is always impossible to establish a beginning point prospectively, with absolute certainty.

 By this time, the Medes, as well as Babylon, had been absorbed into the Persian Empire